 When visiting Mallorca, there are 2 things you must do (or eat :D): paella and tapas!

-I’ve tries about 10 different restaurants and here are my favorites:
+I’ve tried about 10 different restaurants and here are my favorites:

 El Chiringuito Beach House, Playa de Palma